vuestorefront/vue-storefront/packages/core/docs/architecture/server-middleware.md

 ## Configuration

-Every Vue Storefront application comes with the `middleware.config.js` file located in the root of the project.
-Inside of this file, you can register packages that extend the Server Middleware, by adding new API endpoints or even modifying Express.js application itself.
+Every Vue Storefront application comes with the `middleware.config.js` file located at the root of the project.
+Inside this file, you can register packages that extend the Server Middleware by adding new API endpoints or modifying the Express.js application itself.

 ```javascript
 // middleware.config.js